clockworklabs/SpacetimeDB/docs/README.md

 git clone ssh://git@github.com/<username>/spacetime-docs
 ```

-3. Make your edits to the docs that you want to make + test them locally (see Testing Your Edits below)
+3. Make your edits to the docs that you want to make + test them locally
 4. Commit your changes:

 ```bash